thunderbird/webext-docs/changes/esr78.rst

 compose
 =======

-* Attachments can now be specified in the :ref:`beginNew <compose.beginNew>`, :ref:`beginReply <compose.beginReply>`, and :ref:`beginForward <compose.beginForward>` functions.
+* Backported support for attachments being specified in the :ref:`beginNew <compose.beginNew>`, :ref:`beginReply <compose.beginReply>`, and :ref:`beginForward <compose.beginForward>` functions.

 messageDisplay
 ==============

-* The :ref:`messageDisplay.getDisplayedMessages` function has been added to allow access to details of multiple-selection of email.
+* The :ref:`messageDisplay.getDisplayedMessages` function has been backported to allow access to details of multiple-selection of email.
 Previously only a single selection function was available.

-* The :ref:`messageDisplay.onMessagesDisplayed` event has been added.
+* The :ref:`messageDisplay.onMessagesDisplayed` event has been backported.

 messageDisplayScripts/tabs
 ==========================

-* Content script functions can now operate on a message display "tab" in the same way they do on a content tab in Thunderbird or Firefox.
-This requires the new "messagesModify" permission.
+* Backported support for content script functions to operate on a message display tab in the same way they do on a content tab in Thunderbird or Firefox.
+This requires the new :permission:`messagesModify` permission.

   Here are some basic examples.
 See `the MDN documentation`__ for a more in-depth explanation.